 - 3.1.
-All investigations into alleged breaches of legislation will follow best professional practice and the requirements of: - The Human Rights Act 1998. - The Regulation of Investigatory Powers Act 2000. - The Police and Criminal Evidence Act 1988- Codes of Practice. - The Criminal Procedures and Investigations Act 1996. - The Code for Crown Prosecution. - Enforcement Guidance issued under Section 9 of the Housing Act 2004.
+All investigations into alleged breaches of legislation will follow best professional practice and the requirements of: - The Human Rights Act 1998. - The Regulation of Investigatory Powers Act 2000. - The Police and Criminal Evidence Act 1984 and its Codes of Practice. - The Criminal Procedures and Investigations Act 1996. - The Code for Crown Prosecutors. - St Albans City and District Council Corporate Prosecutions Policy. - Enforcement Guidance issued under Section 9 of the Housing Act 2004.